SrzStephen/PDFParser/README.md

 # Usage
 written as a command line program

--input: Select input file (if --directory or --recursive flags are used will parse the directory instead)
+-input: Select input file (if --directory or --recursive flags are used it will parse the directory instead)

 -output: file to write.